The Future of AR and “The Next Big Thing” Illusion

 The three-dimensional screen requires you to put a bulky thing on your head.
 This makes the technology, by definition, insanely inconvenient.

-So, while some people might still use a laptop on the subway, no one will ever use a virtual reality headset in those contexts.
+So, while some people might still use, say, a laptop on the subway, no one will ever use a virtual reality headset in those contexts.

-Apart from being wildly inconvenient, it’s also a technology that makes anyone stand out very negatively in any public space.
+Then, apart from being wildly inconvenient, virtual reality is also a technology that makes you stand out very negatively in any public space.
 So it’ll never be used outside of your living room either.

-Nothing will change this, which is why Apple wasted so much time trying to solve the problem with their goofy projected eyes on the Vision Pro (and we saw it as goofy precisely because we’re so good at reading eyes, so we instantly notice when things are off).
+Human psychology won’t change anytime soon, which is why Apple wasted so much time trying to solve the problem with their goofy projected eyes on the Vision Pro (and we saw it as goofy precisely because we’re so good at reading eyes, so we instantly noticed when things were even slightly off).

 However, that same bulky three-dimensional screen that comes with all of these downsides also makes it the best way to feel like you’re actually a part of a virtual world.